zhangylch/REANN/readme.md

 If you use this package, please cite these works.
 1. The original EANN model: Yaolong Zhang, Ce Hu and Bin Jiang *J. Phys.
 Chem.
 Lett.* 10, 4962-4967 (2019).
 2. The EANN model for dipole/transition dipole/polarizability: Yaolong Zhang  Sheng Ye, Jinxiao Zhang, Jun Jiang and Bin Jiang *J. Phys.
 Chem.
 B*  124, 7284–7290 (2020).
-3. The theory of REANN model: Yaolong Zhang, Junfan xia and Bin Jiang *Phys.
+3. The theory of REANN model: Yaolong Zhang, Junfan Xia and Bin Jiang *Phys.
 Rev. Lett.* 127, 156002 (2021).
-4. The details about the implementation of REANN: Yaolong Zhang, Junfan xia and Bin Jiang *arXiv:2112.01774*.
+4. The details about the implementation of REANN: Yaolong Zhang, Junfan Xia and Bin Jiang *arXiv:2112.01774*.